Logistics and Supply Chain Division Bylaws

 - The Division will have the power to recommend contracts, but only the Institute will have the power to sign contracts.

 ARTICLE 4.
 MEMBERSHIP

 Any member of the Institute may become a LSC Division Member.
 All members of the LSC Division will have equal rights and privileges, except for student members.
 Student members do not have voting rights.
-Currency of membership in the LSC Division is concurrent with IIE membership.
+Currency of membership in the LSC Division is concurrent with IISE membership.